andis-sprinkis/xdg-open-simple/README.md

         **Reason:** Obfuscates that there is a missing MIME handler on the system.
 Often just results in creating needless target file copies in the downloads directory.
     -   Handling the `$BROWSER` variable.
 (Not in specifications.)

         **Reason:** A legacy convention of setting the default web browser on some Linux systems.
-Redundant and overlapping functionality.
+Redundant, overlaps with the core functionality of `xdg-open`.
     -   Handling any `mimeapps.list` and Desktop file search paths that have been deprecated.
 (In specifications.)
     -   Desktop environment specific integrations:
         -   Auto-forwarding target paths to desktop environment specific file openers.
 (Not in specifications.)